 - AWS SFTP for Amazon S3: A fully managed service that enables the transfer of files directly into and out of Amazon S3 using the Secure File Transfer Protocol (SFTP), also known as Secure Shell (SSH) File Transfer Protocol.
 It helps you migrate your file transfer workflows to S3 for SFTP.

 Machine Learning/Artificial Intelligence

-Apart from these AWS launched an exhilarating line of services in areas like IoT, Robotics, and Blockchain.
-Some of them are still in preview mode but it will be interesting to see AWS taking on some of the big names in these areas.
-I have covered services which I am looking forward get my hands on.
-To know more about all the releases you can visit the AWS re:Invent product announcements page.
+Apart from these, AWS launched an exhilarating line of services in areas like IoT, Robotics, and Blockchain.
+Some of them are still in preview mode, but it will be interesting to see AWS taking on some of the big names in these areas.
+I have covered services that I am looking forward to getting my hands on.
+To know more about all the releases, you can visit the AWS re:Invent product announcements page.